 Once again, found me older pictures not in my blog relating to this church,(see post) .
 It was a nice visit after passing several times by Pau on my way to Spain, always a memorable stop.
 This is Pau down in the Pyrénées Atlantiques department in 64 in the region of Nouvelle Aquitaine, and in my belle France.
 Folks come here for the views of the Pyrénées from the boulevard des Pyrénées, the Castle, and the tour de France which passes by here almost every year.
 However, we love to walk around and go into different places in town.
-I like to tell you more of the Church Saint Martin of Pau, part II !!!, simply because it is related in history to the castle (see post) been just around it.
+I like to tell you more of the Church Saint Martin of Pau !!!, simply because it is related in history to the castle (see post) been just around it.
 It is a nice church worth a detour in town, me think, Hope you enjoy the post as I

+Queen Isabel II, who was driven from Spain and donated them during her visit to Pau in 1868.
 Queen Isabel II (Elizabeth), expelled from Spain, notably donated precious objects during her visit to Pau in 1868.
 The painter Jules Courtignes is at the origin of the large polychrome decoration of the choir.
 The tables of the eleven scenes of the New Testament are, as for them, the work of Paul Hyppolite Flandrin.
 In addition, the church has a Werner organ and a remarkable carillon.
 Finally, one of Eugène Déveria’s paintings, produced in 1843 and entitled “The Resurrection of Christ”, prestigiously adorns one of the walls of the church.
 The life of Saint Martin is also represented on a rosette of 24 stained glass windows located in the church.

 The city of Pau on the church: https://www.pau.fr/article/le-saviezvous–leglise-saintmartin